Over-welding: Almost Everybody Does it to No Benefit

 Countless times throughout my career I have heard people say “I know the print calls for a 3/16” fillet, but I know it is not enough.”
 As a result, the welds end up being a 5/16” fillet.
-And while there are times when extra reinforcement is necessary, have you ever stopped to ponder the trade-offs for adding the extra weld metal?
+And while there are times when extra reinforcement is necessary, have you ever stopped to ponder the trade-offs for over-welding?

-On the surface, increasing the weld size from 3/16” to 5/16” doesn’t seem like that big of a deal; all the welder has to do is increase his oscillation while performing the weld.
-The welder is much more comfortable making the larger weld.
-Besides, it doesn’t take that much more time or money.
+On the surface, increasing the weld size from 3/16” to 5/16” doesn’t seem like that big of a deal.
+All the welder has to do is increase his oscillation while performing the weld.
+The welder is much more comfortable making the larger weld and it doesn’t take that much more time or money.
 Or does it?

 Likewise, the 3/16” fillet requires approximately 71 hours of arc on time (just arc on time – not including breaks or pauses in the process).
 The 5/16” fillet requires approximately 196 hours of arc time.
 Again, nearly three times longer to complete the required welding (at a $50 an hour labor and overhead rate, this requires an extra $6,250 of labor).
 These extra hours of welding require a minimum of 13 extra cylinders of gas.

-During these tough economic times, we are all looking for ways to stretch our dollar and make every penny count.
-Over welding by just 1/8” costs nearly three times more in labor and materials.
+During tough economic times, we are all looking for ways to stretch our dollar and make every penny count.
+Over-welding by just 1/8” costs nearly three times more in labor and materials.
 Take the time to evaluate weld sizes on your next job.
 A little extra training could add up to big savings.

 If you have any questions about this topic, feel free to contact us at General Air.